ArisStefanosSn/HFproteomics/README.md

 **The data related to the transcriptomics analysis** of Section 5 come in the .RData format.
 Each dataset consists of three components, i.e. a matrix of normalised gene expression profiles for *G* genes and *N* samples, a matrix summarising the design of the experiment and a matrix of pre-computed differential expression estimates.
 Specifically:

-1. nonMyo.RData: It contains the data of the 830 mouse cardiac fibroblasts of our respective single-cell RNA-seq expreriment.
+1. nonMyo.RData: It contains the data of the 440 Sham and 390 MI mouse cardiac fibroblasts of our respective single-cell RNA-seq expreriment.
 The differential expression analysis was done with Seurat comparing the Sham vs MI conditions.

-2. snMyo.RData:
+2. snMyo.RData: It contains the data of the 85 Sham and 100 TAC high-quality cardiomycyte nuclei of our single-nuclei RNA-seq experiment.
+The raw data are available from GSE.
+The differential expression analysis was done with edgeR comparing the Sham vs TAC conditions.

-3. tsMyo.RData:
+3. tsMyo.RData: It contains the data of the 88 Sham, 69 day-3 TAC, 83 day-7 TAC and 73 4-weeks TAC

 4. hMyo.RData: